Universal Studios Vacation and Trip Review. Where To Go, Eat, and Stay

 However, Universal Studios is only going to be but so cheap and similar to my Time Square trip during New Year’s Eve (click to read) sometimes forking up the additional money is worth it because it makes things easier.
 I did bundle my flight and hotel, which may have saved some money.
 But the trip was very expensive but worth every penny.
 You will see my full review of my Universal Studio Vacation Below to see why I say that.

-I do not think Orlando has Uber, so using Mears for transportation is ideal.
+I do not think Orlando has Uber, so using Mears for transportation is ideal when coming from the airport.
 We took the shuttle from the Airport to the Hotel.
-But it took so long to wait for the shuttle and the shuttle had several other people to drop off before us, which took hours, before we arrived to the hotel.
+But it took so long to wait for the shuttle and the shuttle had several other people to drop off before us, which took hours before we arrived at the hotel.

-When leaving the hotel to go back to the airport we took Mears but opted for a private luxury car over a shuttle.
+When leaving the hotel to go back to the airport we took Mears but opted for a private car over a shuttle.
 Which was much better because it was private and we did not have to wait.
-The price for a luxury car was only about $7 more than a shuttle.
+The price of a private luxury car was only about $7 more than a shuttle.
 So it was well worth it.

 Where to Stay.

 We stayed at the Loews Royal Pacific Hotel.
 This hotel is a four-star Universal Hotel with an Asian Pacific theme.
 The hotel is a bit pricey.
 Universal Studios does offer a cheaper hotel option.
 The cheapest being Cabana Bay (which does have some good onsite activities) and most recently added the Aventura Hotel which looks really nice.
 These hotels are cheaper, fun hotels, and do have their perks.
 This is a really good option for those who are looking to save money but still want conveniences such as early admission and free transportation to the parks.
 They also have more expensive hotels as well.
 This hotel was priced right in the middle and there are MORE perks that come with being at this hotel and it was worth the extra dollars per night in my opinion.